 All the discourse in classrooms was conducted in Hebrew which is the first language of teachers and students.

 We rephrase the title “characteristics of question in class” to.
-The teachers' and students' questions asked during classroom discourse.
+Teachers' and students' questions during classroom discourse.

 Discussion-

-The limitations of the study - We have expanded and added more limitations of the research on page __ and also suggestions to overcome these challenges for future research.
+Limitations of the study—We expanded and added more limitations of the study on page __ and also suggested ways to overcome these challenges in future research.

 Pedagogical implications- We have added pedagogical implications with reference to Mortimer & Scott (2003)’s framework.
 See p.__